Saint Francis of Assisi, Saint Francis de Paul, and Saint Peter penitent

-Saint Francis of Assisi, Saint Francis de Paul, and Saint Peter penitent is an anamorphic painting in three parts, each with the portrait of a different Christian saint: Saint Francis of Assisi, Saint Francis de Paul, and Saint Peter.
+Saint Francis of Assisi, Saint Francis de Paul, and Saint Peter penitent is an anamorphic painting with three views, each showing the portrait of a different Christian saint: Saint Francis of Assisi, Saint Francis de Paul, and Saint Peter.
 Of the Spanish School style, and painted in either Naples or Spain in the 16th or 17th century, it is now in the collection of the Wellcome Library, London, having been purchased by Henry Wellcome in the early 20th century.
+The image seen by the viewer depends on their viewpoint, with different images appearing when they stand straight in front of the painting, or to the left or right.